divonlan/genozip/docs/genozip.rst

                      | Example: ``LSVIHINKHK`` -> ``IIIIFIIIFI``
                      |

-.. option:: --optimize-ZM  ZM:B:s data: negative Ion Torrent flow signal values are changed to zero, and positives are rounded to the nearest 10.
+.. option:: --optimize-ZM  ZM:B:s data: negative Ion Torrent flow signal values are changed to zero and positives are rounded to the nearest 10.

                      Example: ``-20,212,427`` -> ``0,210,430``

-*FASTQ optimizations*
+**FASTQ-specific options (ignored for other file types)**

+.. option:: -2, --pair  Compress pairs of paired-end FASTQ files resulting in compression ratios better than compressing the files individually.
+When using this option every two consecutive files on the file list should be paired-end FASTQ files with an identical number of reads and consistent file names and --reference or --REFERENCE must be specified.
+The resulting genozip file is a bound file.
+To display it interleaved use genocat --interleaved.
+To unbind the genozip file back to its original FASTQ files use genounzip.

+                     |

+*FASTQ optimizations*.
+Applying these improves the compression.
+Note: ``--optimize`` (or ``-9``) is a shortcut for combining all optimizations

 .. option:: --optimize-DESC  Replaces the description line with @filename:read_number.

                      | Example: ``@A00488:61:HMLGNDSXX:4:1101:1561:1000 2:N:0:CTGAAGCT+ATAGAGGC`` -> ``@sample.fq.gz:100`` (100 is the read sequential number within this fastq file)